 I understood that Berlin is a place of no judgment where you can really get in touch with who you are and I jumped at the opportunity.
 Since I didn’t know anyone, and new acquaintances were sometimes flaky, I was glad to have at least one person to depend on.
 And after three years, I still value that connection a lot – even with a steady number of amazing friends around me.

-In time, financial independence followed the emotional one.
-And before I knew it, this alleged capital of hedonism has eventually helped me become a version of myself that my own mum, a retired Polish housewife, is quite proud of.
+Before I knew it, this alleged capital of hedonism has eventually helped me become a version of myself that my own mum, a retired Polish housewife, is quite proud of.
 So if anyone advises you against moving to Berlin because of ‘’how it can change people’’, well, let’s just say… I wouldn’t trust them (on that).